How Northumbrian Water and Ordnance Survey created the first North East Underground Infrastructure Hub of underground services.

 Ordnance Survey geographic information is helping to improve the planning and delivery of drug and alcohol treatment services in Bristol.

-The BGS wants to open up access to its wealth of information to meet the requirements of the EU INSPIRE Directive and the UK Location Programme.
+The British Geological Survey wants to open up access to its wealth of information to meet the requirements of the EU INSPIRE Directive and the UK Location Programme.

 According to Aberystwyth Town Council, the introduction of digital mapping has saved them a huge amount of time and effort.

-Over £20 000 of savings have already been delivered by the GIS team at Barrow-in-Furness Borough Council.
+Over £20 000 of savings have already been delivered by the geographic information system (GIS) team at Barrow-in-Furness Borough Council.

 West Bletchley Council has found that using digital mapping to plan for its annual carnival is a fast and efficient process.

 Surrey Heath Borough Council becomes one of the country’s top recyclers by using geographic information, with the help of geographic information and Ordnance Survey's mapping data.

 West Midland Fire and Rescue Service avoids annual cost of £470 000 by developing and implementing in-house technology and software to enhance its geographical information system (GIS) and data integration capability.

 Integrating customer relationship management (CRM) software with geographical information systems (GIS) improves public services at Tunbridge Wells Borough Council.